Kolia San Thabue, one of the first students from Burma to the United States

 people Kolia San Thabue

-This is a photograph of Kolia San Thabue, one of the first students from Burma to the United States.
-He was a Pwo Karen from Bassein and arrived in the US sometime in the later 1870s.
-His entire story is not clear to me but he studied at Chicago University and Kalamazoo College before going on to Michigan State College (now University).
+This photograph depicts Kolia San Thabue, a Pwo Karen from Bassein, who became one of the first students from Burma to the United States.
+He arrived in the US sometime in the later 1870s and studied at Chicago University and Kalamazoo College before going on to Michigan State College (now University).